 The Traffic Management Act 2004 places a Duty on Traffic Authorities to manage their road network and secure the expeditious movement of traffic.
 Accordingly Staffordshire County Council, as the Highway Authority for the local highway network within Staffordshire, has formalised their process for the management of events that are held both on and off the highway and have an affect upon the highway and its users in order to minimise their impact on event visitors, the travelling public and local communities.

 In order for an event to be successful and to enable event visitors to get to and from the event quickly and safely whilst causing the minimum disruption possible to themselves and others, we need to know about it.
 If we don’t know, we cannot provide advice and support, approve traffic management proposals and signing if required, or apply protections to those highways that will be affected to prevent other organisations causing delay or disruption to your event by digging up, or closing the road or holding their own events.

 At times it is necessary to implement emergency traffic controls or orders to either secure the safety of highway users or protect land/buildings/structures from an actual or imminent danger.
-In such cases, the Network Management Unit must be contacted immediately so that not only the traffic management can be agreed but also to enable us to manage the network appropriately.
+In such cases, the Traffic and Network team must be contacted immediately so that not only the traffic management can be agreed but also to enable us to manage the network appropriately.

 As a result of an emergency, we may be required to for example; inform emergency services, request other planned works are closed down temporarily to ease congestion and disruption, notify other departments within Staffordshire County Council or external organisations who may have an interest in the emergency (e.g. bridge owner, emergency services, bus operators, etc).
 The traffic management application can be dealt with at a convenient time after verbal notification and a retrospective permit will be issued.